 When & Where?

-Beinspired runs weekly general active Hatha-vinyasa yoga classes at St Martin's Community Centre (upstairs) and Cobo Community Centre.
+Beinspired runs weekly yoga classes in Guernsey (active Hatha-vinyasa) at St Martin's Community Centre (upstairs) and Cobo Community Centre.
 Beinspired also offers a weekly slow flow yoga class at St Martin's Parish Hall on a Sunday morning (ideal for complete beginners).
 You can view our monthly timetable below.
 We would ask that students turn up about 5 minutes before the start of the class to settle themselves.
 We also recommend not to eat 2 hours prior to class.
 Please leave your shoes either outside the room or to the side of the door - thank you!

 St Martin's Community Centre

 St Martin's Parish Hall

 Because yoga is amazing!
 It's healing and just makes you feel better somehow, both energised and calm, stronger, and more flexible and balanced in body, mind and spirit.
 Yoga is a spiritual practice and is non-competitive in approach - all it asks of you is to turn up exactly as you are and practice, practice, practice…

 What to expect?

 To Emma yoga encourages the unfolding of the true self, of allowing the spirit to shine and the heart to lighten.
 Emma teaches a flowing and dynamic form of Hatha yoga, encouraging awareness of breath and energies of alignment so that one can experience the transformative, healing and uplifting effects of yoga for oneself.
 In this way there may be greater physical and mental ease and an increased sense of the spirit pervading all life.

 Vicki Eppelein teaches the Sunday morning slow flow yoga class, where the movement slows down a pace, and the session finishes with a guided relaxation - ideal for those who would like to enjoy an easeful beginning to Sunday including absolute beginners.
 Please bring a blanket.